-Because of their nature and inherent limitations, controls at a service organization may not always operate effectively to meet the applicable trust services criteria.
-Also, the projection to the future of any conclusions about the suitability of the design or operating effectiveness of the controls to meet the applicable trust services criteria is subject to the risks that the system may change or that controls at a service organization may become ineffective.
+Because of their nature, controls at the service organization may not always operate effectively to meet the applicable trust services criteria.
+Also, the projection to the future of any conclusions about the effectiveness of controls is subject to the risk that controls may become inadequate because of the changes in conditions or that the degree of compliance with the policies or procedures may deteriorate.